xieKKKi/rosbag2img/README.md

 # rosbag2img
-transfer image topic from rosbag to image. each image is named by the corresponding timestamp.
+transfer image topic from rosbag to image, each image is named by the corresponding timestamp.

 ### usage:
 edit file path and ros topic in rosbag2img.py: